Rajiii4u/react-rbc-alert/README.md

 ## Usage

-Here is a example of react-rbc=alert being used in React with hooks:
+Here is a example of react-rbc-alert being used in React with hooks:

 ```jsx
 import React, { useState } from "react";